cybereagle-tee/Capture-FTP-Credentials-Using-Wireshark/README.md

-Step 3: Generate FTP Traffic
+---Step 3: Generate FTP Traffic

 Initiated an FTP connection from Kali Linux to the target machine Logged in using default credentials